Towns, Timberwolves cruise past short-handed Lakers 110-92 - WHIZ News

+“I wanted to set the standard.
+I wanted to try to impose myself into the game real quick, understanding Ant’s not here,” Towns said.

 LeBron James had a quiet 18 points and 10 rebounds for the Lakers, who were hit even harder by COVID-19 with six players in the protocols.
-Isaiah Thomas made his season debut with 19 points, Russell Westbrook had 14 points and Kent Bazemore matched his season high with 11 points.
-Anthony Davis departed the game twice for different injuries.
+Isaiah Thomas made his season debut with 19 points, Russell Westbrook had 14 points and Kent Bazemore matched his season high with 11, but Anthony Davis departed the game twice for different injuries.

+“Give credit where credit is due: Minnesota had a hell of a game,” James said.

 The Wolves, who beat the Lakers 107-83 in Los Angeles on Nov.
-12 without James in the lineup, had a 61-36 rebounding advantage.
+12 without James in the lineup, had a 61-36 rebounding advantage — including 15-1 on the offensive glass.

+“They definitely played a more physical brand of basketball tonight, and we’ve got to be better,” Lakers coach Frank Vogel said.

 Davis hurt his right ankle late in the first quarter, returned in the second quarter and then bruised his left knee in the third quarter.
 He didn’t return from that.
 Davis, who missed two games last week with left knee soreness, finished with nine points and one rebound in 20 minutes.

-It didn’t matter who was defending Towns, who had 32 points at Denver on Wednesday night.
-He had 23 points on 9-for-14 shooting in the first half of this one, while every other player who saw the court for either team combined to go 25 for 77 from the floor.
+It didn’t matter who was defending Towns.
+He had 23 points on 9-for-14 shooting in the first half, while every other player who saw the court for either team combined to go 25 for 77 from the floor.

 On a nationally televised game that didn’t start until 9:15 p.m., the teams combined to miss 25 of 26 attempts from 3-point range in the first quarter.
 Towns provided the energy to make up for the early misses.
 Every time he’d power his way to the hoop and get the ball to fall, Towns would flex his muscles and scream to himself in satisfaction.